2016 Foundation Community Grant Recipients

 Mobility Impaired Golf Association provides accessible golf events and lessons for 1000 participants.
 The events have a open registration as well as referrals from organizations like Shriners’ Hospital, Doernbecher Hospital, Special Olympics, MS Society, National Down Syndrome.
 Our contribution from the Multnomah Athletic Foundation will specifically assist with equipment expenses like special adaptive golf carts and golf clubs.
 Click here to visit Mobility Impaired Golf Association’s website

 Special Olympics provide training for life to individuals with intellectual disabilities through athletics training, competitions and wellness.
-Our contribution will fund Oregon Team Wellness, a unique community based health and wellness program with fitness and nutrition components.
+Our contribution will fund the high school Unified Sports program.
 Learn more about Special Olympics Oregon here.

-Raphael House’s program, Coaching Boys Into Men, teaches and promotes healthy behaviors that prevent relationship abuse and harassment.
-Funding will support a joint program with Portland Public Schools Athletic Departments at all district 12 high schools.
+Raphael House teaches and promotes healthy behaviors that prevent relationship abuse and harassment.
+Our funding will support program, Coaching Boys Into Men, a joint program with Portland Public Schools Athletic Departments at all district 12 high schools.
 Learn more about Raphael House.